 I was insanely attacked by flies on the way up.
-Do you know that feeling when gasping for air and suddenly a fly zooms into your mouth and then bounces off the back of your throat?
-Well, that happened to me and besides dry-retching I thought, "Where's that fly been?"
-Not to mention that I needed air, not free food.
+Do you know the feeling when gasping for air and suddenly a fly zooms into your mouth and then bounces off the back of your throat?
+Well, that happened to me and besides dry-retching I thought, “Where’s that fly been?”
+Not to mention I needed air, not free food.

 I stopped a few times for a breather and to take snaps of eucalypt trees which looked colourful in the strong sunlight.

-It's not a long climb, but it was enough to take my breath away due to the excessive Christmas pudding attached to my torso.
+It’s not a long climb, but it was enough to take my breath away due to the excessive Christmas pudding attached to my torso.
 I continued shuffling up until I could see the target of the walk.
-There's a huge pine tree on the summit of Mount Beckworth, which is called the 'lollipop tree'.
-Now, you do realise that as I was walking I kept thinking that its nickname was the 'Paddle Pop' tree?
+There’s a huge pine tree on the summit of Mount Beckworth, which is called the ‘lollipop tree’.
+Now, you do realise as I was walking I kept thinking it’s nickname was the ‘Paddle Pop‘ tree?
 I clearly had the wrong confectionery in mind.

 Upon reaching it I can confirm one thing.
 It’s huge and I had trouble trying to fit it in the frame.
 Here’s the best I could do with a wide angle lens in all its distorted glory.